-This year has been a good one; from switching from plastic to paper straws to buying biodegradable disposable cutlery made of potato starch, we’ve made some good improvements, made possible by developments in the packaging industry.
+We implemented some changes from 2018; from switching from plastic to paper straws to buying biodegradable disposable cutlery made of potato starch, we’ve made some good improvements, made possible by developments in the packaging industry.

 But by far, the most exciting development for us has also been the hardest to crack: coffee cups.